Métis: Lack of a legal definition

+At the time of this writing, the Senate of Canada is debating Bill S-2, to eliminate all discrimination contained in the Indian Act.

 Definitions used by Métis representative organizations

 Two main advocacy groups claim to speak for the Métis in Canada: the Congress of Aboriginal Peoples (CAP) and the Métis National Council (MNC).
 Each uses different approaches to define Métis individuals.
 The CAP, which has nine regional affiliates, represents all Indigenous peoples in Canada who are living off-reserve, including Métis and non-Status Indians.
 It does not provide a definition of "Métis", but instead leaves each affiliate determine its own membership criteria.

 Due to the exclusion of a Métis representative among the Native Council of Canada's two seats at the Constitutional Conference in 1983, the Manitoba Métis Federation (MMF), the Association of Métis and Non-Status Indians of Saskatchewan (AMNSIS) and the Métis Association of Alberta (MAA) withdrew from the NCC (CAP's predecessor) and formed the Métis National Council.
 Its political leadership of the time stated that the NCC's "pan-Aboriginal approach to issues did not allow the Métis Nation to effectively represent itself".
 The MNC views the Métis as a single nation with a common history and culture centred on the fur trade of "west-central North America" in the eighteenth and nineteenth centuries.
-This position has been subject to much debate and controversy.
+In their Court Intervening submissions, the MNC admitted that it could only present the claims of its memebers.
+Each competing Nation can and does, have different Constitutions.

 In 2003, MNC had five provincial affiliates: